A place where the ocean meets the sand, the sand meets the forest, and the forest meets the end of the road. That’s Tofino.

 Fun Fact: You’ll want to wear a wetsuit year-round while surfing in Tofino.
 The water temperature stays relatively consistent, ranging from a brisk 48°F degrees in winter and a ‘toasty’ 59°F degrees in summer.

 Floating Wood-Fired Sauna

 Moving from the steamy heat to an icy plunge, and back to the warmth again is an exhilarating mix of relaxation and timeless fun.
 But there’s also a stillness amongst the forest-lined waters, even as laughter ripples through the air.
 Perhaps it’s that you’re completely unplugged.
-Because while the WiFi may be weak in Tofino, it’s nowhere to be found at the sauna.
+Because while you can now find WiF in Tofino, it’s nowhere to be found in the sauna.
 It’s just you and those you travel with, savoring the shocking disparity between fire and ice.